 Build your dream home in St. George, Utah, by contacting Dennis Miller Homes today.

-Owning a home is a goal that the majority of American’s share.
-Making the transition to home ownership is an exciting opportunity, and, for most, a landmark point in one’s life.
-There are a variety of barriers that keep this transition from happening.
+The majority of Americans share the goal of owning a home.
+Making the transition to homeownership is an exciting opportunity and, for most, a landmark point in one’s life.
+However, a variety of barriers keep this transition from happening.
 Qualifying for a loan, affording a down payment, or timing in one’s life all prevent renters from becoming owners.
-However, at Dennis Miller Homes we have discovered another obstacle for prospective homeowners: the fear of maintenance.
+However, at Dennis Miller Homes, we have discovered another obstacle for prospective homeowners: the fear of maintenance.

 This topic goes back to the energy efficiency of your home mentioned earlier.
 The more consistent you are with changing your HVAC filters, the more efficient your system will be.
 This is pretty easy to do.
 Simply remove the grate holding the filters in place, pop the old one out, and then insert the new one.